CodingWithDibesh/monolith/README.md

 yarn build
 ```

-Will build all the packages and apps.
+This command will build all the packages and apps.

 ```bash
 yarn build:be
 ```

-Will build the backend application.
+This command will build the backend application.

 ```bash
 yarn build:fe
 ```

-Will build the frontend application.
+This command will build the frontend application.

 ## What's inside?